yinaa/bot-framework-docs/articles/bot-service-scenario-enterprise-productivity.md

 ## Components you'll use
 The Enterprise Productivity Bot uses the following components:
 -   Azure AD for Authentication
--   Graph API to Office 365
+-   Microsoft Graph API to Office 365
 -   Dynamics CRM
 -   Application Insights